krokedil/klarna-payments-for-woocommerce/readme.txt

 * Feature       - Added support to have Klarna Payments working on a combined cart and checkout page.
 * Fix           - Fixed an issue with pay for order causing it to not work.
 * Fix           - Included wc-checkout and jquery-blockui as dependencies for our JavaScript file.
 If blockui was missing from the checkout page it could cause a JavaScript error.
+* Fix           - We will no longer send a request to Klarna if the cart is empty.

 = 2021.05.19    - version 2.4.4 =
 * Enhancement   - Remove the need for URL fragments/hashtag URL when completing the checkout process.